Origin, species, types, agronomic management, food and medicinal uses.

 🔥 In Colombia

 Mainly in the Colombian departments of Cundinamarca and Huila, the starch is used to make achira biscuits, sago bread, various collations, cookies, cakes, and noodles.

 Small “ralanderías” still operate in these departments, which are in charge of processing the rhizomes to extract the starch.

 How is the achira cake prepared?

-It is made with achira starch, fresh curd, egg yolks, salt and butter.
-A dough is made with the mixture of all the ingredients.
-Let it rest and then the biscuits are shaped and baked in a buttered mold for 12 minutes at a temperature of 300 °C.
+The achira cake is made with achira starch, fresh curd, egg yolks, salt and butter.
+First, make a dough with a mixture of all the ingredients.
+Then, let it rest, shape the biscuits, and bake in a buttered mold for 12 minutes at a temperature of 300 °C.

 🔥 In Venezuela